Tag Archives: Ali Cobby Eckermann

 • Jaya Savige has fun with mangoes and anagrams in ‘Magnifera‘.

-(The whole magazine is up on the Poetry Foundation’s website, so you can read it all on screen.
+(The whole magazine has been up on the Poetry Foundation’s website, and you may still be able to read it all on screen.
 All the links are to that website.)

 SWF: My Day 3